PDDopt/TopOptNLStab/README.md

 This code solves 2D topology optimization problems using a three-field density method, including geometrically nonlinear effects and stability (buckling) constraints, and can be used to run the examples published in [1].

-Geometrically noninear modelling is achieved using the co-rotational method [2], and some formulations utilise the arc-length method suggested in [3].
+Geometrically nonlinear modelling is achieved using the co-rotational method [2], and some formulations utilise the arc-length method suggested in [3].
 The code utilises some of the framework from the top88 matlab code [4], and some ideas from papers exploring geometrically nonlinear topology optimization [5 - 9].

+# Disclaimer
+Although the code has been extensively tested, I cannot guarantee that it is free from errors.
 No claim is made about the efficiency of this code, or its compactness (number of lines).
+Some files use parfor for speedup, but the code should run without this, by replacing the 'parfor', with 'for'.

 # Running the code
-To run the code, you will also need a copy of the Matlab implmentation of MMA, which can be downloaded from: https://www.smoptit.se
+To run the code, you will also need a copy of the Matlab implementation of MMA, which can be downloaded from: https://www.smoptit.se

 The main file is: topnlstab.m.
-Note that various options are hard-coded and you need to mannually change this file to run different optimization problems.
+Note that various options are hard-coded and you need to manually change this file to run different optimization problems.

-To change from linear to nonlinear end compliance - comment/uncomment lines 129-130.
+* To change from linear to nonlinear end compliance - comment/uncomment lines 129-130.

-To change the noninear stability constraint formulation - comment/uncomment lines 140-143.
+* To change the nonlinear stability constraint formulation - comment/uncomment lines 140-143.

 To run the various example in [1], use the following commands:

-Cantilever in section 5: topnlstab(0.025,160,40,0.4,3,3,1,1) & set objective to linear compliance (line 129).
+* Cantilever in section 5: ```topnlstab(0.025,160,40,0.4,3,3,1,1)``` & set objective to linear compliance (line 129).

-Snap-through in section 5: topnlstab(0.0125,240,80,0.1,3,2,2,1) & set objective to linear compliance (line 129).
+* Snap-through in section 5: ```topnlstab(0.0125,240,80,0.1,3,2,2,1)``` & set objective to linear compliance (line 129).

-Cantilever in section 6.1: topnlstab(0.025,160,40,0.4,3,3,1,2) & set objective to nonlinear end compliance (line 130), change load on line 43.
+* Cantilever in section 6.1: ```topnlstab(0.025,160,40,0.4,3,3,1,2)``` & set objective to nonlinear end compliance (line 130), change load on line 43.

-Column in section 6.2: topnlstab(0.00833333,240,120,0.35,3,4,3,2) & set objective to nonlinear end compliance (line 130).
+* Column in section 6.2: ```topnlstab(0.00833333,240,120,0.35,3,4,3,2)``` & set objective to nonlinear end compliance (line 130).

 There is also a script (cshape.m) that runs the c-shape benchmark problem [10], as seen in section 3.3 of [1].